Texas ready to face Kansas State, honor senior class

 “I feel like I’m watching Darren Sproles 2.0 when I watch the guy,” Sarkisian said.
 “Obviously, not big in stature, but big in heart.”

-The five-foot-six-inch Vaughn has rushed for 1,115 yards and 14 touchdowns this season for Kansas State.
+The 5-foot, 6-inch Vaughn has rushed for 1,115 yards and 14 touchdowns this season for Kansas State.
 He also has 434 receiving yards and two receiving touchdowns as well.

 “The offense goes through him, but his versatility shows up because he can do a lot of things really well.”